openhab/openhab-android/docs/USAGE.md

 ## Getting Started

 On first start the app tries to discover your openHAB server.
-This will only work on local networks and when the server does not enforce whether authentication nor HTTPS.
-If it failes, you can click on `Go to settings` and manually enter the server settings.
+This will only work on local networks and when the server does not enforce either authentication or HTTPS.
+If it fails, you can click on `Go to settings` and manually enter the server settings.

 The URL field(s) might look like one of the following examples: